Sarika362/Instagram-reach-Analysis/README.md

 - **Percentage Breakdown**: Displays a pie chart showing the percentage of impressions from various sources, including likes, comments, shares, saves, and profile visits.
 - **Word Clouds**: Generates word clouds from post captions and hashtags to highlight the most frequently used words and hashtags.
 - **Scatter Plots**: Analyzes the relationship between impressions and engagement metrics (likes, comments, shares, and saves) with scatter plots.
+- **Conversion Rate Analysis**: Calculates the conversion rate from profile visits to follows and visualizes this relationship.
+- **Reach Prediction Model**: Uses a regression model to predict the number of impressions based on engagement metrics.

 ## Installation